zboszor/meta-python-ai/README.md

 The OpenBLAS recipe in this layer has its default configuration carried over from [meta-scikit-learn](https://github.com/tuxable-ltd/meta-scikit-learn).
 But it is not enough to satisfy the `python3-scipy` recipe.
-To allow `python3-scipy` build and work, this settings is needed in an `openblas_%.bbappend`:
+To allow `python3-scipy` build and work, this setting is needed in an `openblas_%.bbappend`:

     PACKAGECONFIG = "lapack cblas affinity dynarch"